AP poll

-The Associated Press poll (AP poll) provides weekly rankings of the top 25 NCAA teams in one of three Division I college sports: football, men's basketball and women's basketball.
+In American college sports, the Associated Press poll (AP poll) provides weekly rankings of the top 25 NCAA teams in one of three Division I sports: football, men's basketball and women's basketball.
 The rankings are compiled by polling 62 sportswriters and broadcasters from across the nation.
 Each voter provides their own ranking of the top 25 teams, and the individual rankings are then combined to produce the national ranking by giving a team 25 points for a first place vote, 24 for a second place vote, and so on down to 1 point for a twenty-fifth place vote.
 Ballots of the voting members in the AP poll are publicized.

 College football

 The football poll is released Sundays at 2 pm Eastern time during the season, unless ranked teams have not finished their games.